kabutotx/upsapi/README.md

-# ColdFusion Authorize.net API CFC
+# ColdFusion UPS API CFC

 This is a ColdFusion CFC used to connect to UPS API using OAuth.